sdesabbata/granolarr/docs/lectures/bookdown/401_L_MachineLearningIntro.md

 - **Supervised**
     - training of a *"predictive"* model from data
-    - one attribute of the dataset is used to "predict" another attribute
+    - one (or more) attribute of the dataset is used to "predict" another attribute
     - e.g., classification

 - **Unsupervised**